Arthritis of neck

 TENS (Transcutaneous Electrical Nerve Stimulation)

 One of the most common electrotherapy devices used for pain relief.
 Small and sticky pads with electrodes are placed over or near the area where you sense pain.
 Your physiotherapist will decide the area of placement for electrodes.
-A series of low-voltage electrical currents send by the battery-operated unit to the area.
+A series of low-voltage electrical currents are sent by the battery-operated unit to the area.
 You will increase or decrease the electrical current as well as the frequency and patterns of stimulation by the controller.

 How do TENS work?